Your browser is out of date

 Recovery from sinus surgery depends on your health and which procedure you have, but most people need to be away from work or school for several days.
 And you may need several weeks to heal completely.
 Be sure to talk to your doctor, so you understand how best to care for yourself after surgery.
+The good news is that you’re officially on the road to lasting sinus relief.

 It can take several weeks for you to fully recover.
 You’ll have some swelling and tenderness inside your nose after the surgery, but this is normal.
 You may have symptoms like a severe cold or a sinus infection.
 This is due to swelling, dry blood, mucus, and crusting in your nose.
 To help your nose and sinuses return to normal, your doctor may recommend nasal irrigation or saline sprays and antibiotic lubricants.